Strong winds, steep terrain hamper crews battling Los Angeles area's first major fire of the year

 GORMAN, Calif.
 (AP) — Strong winds pushed flames through dry brush in mountains along Interstate 5 north of Los Angeles on Sunday, and officials warned residents in the wildfire’s path to be prepared to leave if it explodes in size again.

-Los Angeles County’s first major wildfire of the year swiftly grew to more than 16 square miles (41 square kilometers), one day after it forced the evacuation of at least 1,200 campers, off-roaders and hikers from the Hungry Valley recreation area.
+Los Angeles County’s first major wildfire of the year swiftly grew to nearly 23 square miles (60 square kilometers), one day after it forced the evacuation of at least 1,200 campers, off-roaders and hikers from the Hungry Valley recreation area.

-The blaze, dubbed the Post Fire, was just 2% contained.
+The blaze, dubbed the Post Fire, was just 2% contained Sunday evening.
 No injuries were reported.
 The cause was under investigation.

 Firefighters working in sweltering conditions and steep terrain raced to douse spot fires that erupted as unpredictable winds blew embers ahead of the flames, said Kenichi Haskett, a section chief for the LA County Fire Department.
 The gusts also hampered efforts by aircraft crews to drop water and fire retardant, he said.